Xamla/auto_calibration/README.md

 * For an extern stereo setup, hand-pattern calibration will be stored in ``/tmp/calibration/<date>_<time>/HandPattern.t7``, and moreover the pose of the left camera relative to the robot base will be stored in ``/tmp/calibration/<date>_<time>/LeftCamBase.t7``
 * For an on-board stereo setup, hand-eye (with 'eye' = left cam) calibration will be stored in ``/tmp/calibration/<date>_<time>/HandEye.t7``, and moreover the pose of the pattern relative to the robot base will be stored in ``/tmp/calibration/<date>_<time>/PatternBase.t7``

-> **_NOTE:_**  In order to save disk space and do not get confused with too many calibration results, this storage is only a temporary one.
+> **_NOTE:_**  In order to save disk space and to not get confused with too many calibration results, this storage is only a temporary one.
 That means, all calibration results, image capturings and pose recordings will get lost if the Rosvita image is stopped.
-To permanently save the best calibration result, move the corresponding folder with into your project folder.
+To permanently save the best calibration result, move the corresponding folder into your project folder.